Reverse Engineering Super Smash Flash

 modding

-I run a Sonic Battle Hacking Discord Server, filled with a bunch of people who like modding Sonic Battle for the GBA.
+I made a Sonic Battle Hacking Discord Server, filled with a bunch of people who like modding Sonic Battle for the GBA.
 Somebody in this Discord Server asked me to check out Super Smash Flash 2 Beta v1.1.0.1 because their old modding tools didn’t work for it.

 The SSF2 developers have had a strong stance against modding, which I personally thing is poor considering they’re making a non-profit game.
 That of course didn’t stop me from digging into the game.